Song bells

 Song bells are a musical instrument in the keyboard percussion family.
-They are a mallet percussion instrument that is essentially a cross between the vibraphone, glockenspiel, and celesta.
+They are a mallet percussion instrument in the metallophone family that is essentially a cross between the vibraphone, glockenspiel, and celesta.
 They have bars made of aluminum.

 They sound one octave down from the glockenspiel, or one octave above concert pitch and generally have a range of 2 1/2 octaves.
 Song bells have been made by various makers at different times but were first introduced by J. C. Deagan, Inc. in 1918 and manufactured by the company until 1924.